TDRRmk2/acs-libs/README.md

 A collection of Zandronum ACS libraries.
 Some

 ## ptrace
+### NOTE: decorate.ptrace is required for proper functionality.
 A pseudo-linetrace library.
 Much like ZScript's `linetrace` or QuakeC's `trace`, allows tracing a hitscan line, and get information about it.
 Things like where the trace ended (can be in mid-air, even), if it hit anything, the total distance between the start and end of the trace and a temporary (1-tic) TID to whatever actor it hit, if any.
 All information is returned in `PTrace_Data` after calling the `PTrace` function.
 In ACC, it's accessed as follows:
 ```